mkfares/Python/Module-01/02-macOS-Installation.md

 ## Python Installation on macOS 10.14+

-The macOS system comes with Python version 2.7 nstalled.
+The macOS system comes with Python version 2.7 installed.
 In this tutorial, you will install Python version 3.8

 To check the installed Python version on your macOS system:

 1. Open the Terminal window by pressing **Cmd + Space bar** keyboard shortcut then write terminal then press Enter key

-2. Type the command
+2. Type the command in the terminal window
     ```Bash
     $ python --version
     ```